Motion for Summary Judgment Example

 STATEMENT OF FACTS

-This case involves the death of Dr. Jane Doe, a 37-year-old physician who experienced a second-trimester septic, missed abortion.
-Dr. Doe was admitted to ABC Hospital on September 3, 2022, presenting with vomiting, headache, and fever.
+This case involves the death of Dr. Jane Doe, a 37-year-old physician who experienced a second-trimester septic abortion.
+Dr. Doe was admitted to ABC Hospital on September 3, 2024, presenting with vomiting, headache, and fever.
 She was 17 weeks pregnant, and the fetus was non-viable upon admission.
-Despite medical interventions, her condition never stabilized, and she passed away on October 2, 2022.
+Despite medical interventions, her condition never stabilized, and she passed away on October 2, 2023.

 Dr. Doe had a complicated medical history, including previous ectopic pregnancies, loss of an ovary, and in vitro fertilization.
 Upon admission, she was diagnosed with sepsis from chorioamnionitis due to intrauterine fetal death.
 Broad-spectrum antibiotics were ordered, and she underwent various medical procedures, but her condition deteriorated, leading to acute respiratory distress syndrome (ARDS), disseminated intravascular coagulation (DIC), renal failure, and metabolic acidosis.
 She eventually succumbed to these complications.